 - In the bedroom, it is considered unfavorable to have too many windows.
 Low windows or floor-to-ceiling windows are also discouraged.
 These conditions lead to weak energy in the room.
 It is especially important to be careful with window placement and location in a smaller bedroom, as positioning a bed too close to the window is also considered bad feng shui.

 Be mindful of the relationship between doors and windows in any floor plan, as this will govern the flow of chi, the life energy, through the house.
 Avoid direct alignment of doors and windows (which creates rushing energy), as well as having too many doors and windows aligned in a row (leading to weak energy).
+As always with good feng shui practice, a meandering, graceful and balanced flow of energy is your goal, so avoid creating rushing or weak energy patterns in your house.

 The floor plan layout of windows and doors is an essential part of seven elements of good feng shui home design: